suncoast-devs/handbook/lessons/algorithms-day-four/activities.md

 You will be given the first row of the triangle as a string, and it is your job to return the final color, which would appear in the bottom row as a string.
-In the case of the example above, you would the given `RRGBRGBB` you should return `G`.
+In the case of the example above, given `RRGBRGBB` you should return `G`.

 ## Calculator